Coca-Cola Clear

 Coca-Cola Clear is a colorless variant of the soft drink Coca-Cola.
 Without the normal caramel ingredient, Coca-Cola Clear has none of the typical dark Coke color.
 The drink is lemon-flavored to compensate for the removed caramel.
 It was developed at Coca-Cola Asia Pacific and launched locally in Japan in June 2018.
 A lime-flavored variation was released on June 10, 2019, known as Coca-Cola Clear Lime.
 Unlike regular Coca-Cola Clear, which is sweetened with both sucralose and acesulfame potassium, Coca-Cola Clear Lime is instead sweetened with high-fructose corn syrup.

 Production and distribution

-Coca-Cola Clear is officially available in Japan, but is also available in Taiwan and China through specialty import outlets.
+Coca-Cola Clear is officially available in Japan, but is also available in Taiwan, China, and Singapore through specialty import outlets.